Chapter 9: Development and Wealth

 One final point about this index is that some countries do a very good job of providing human development, despite low income.
 Consider Mexico and Cuba, for example.
 In both countries, incomes are low, but life expectancy is high.
 In the case of Cuba, life expectancy is higher than it is in the U.S. Cuba has followed a protectionist strategy for several years, which has limited financial growth, but its provision of healthcare and education gives it a higher HDI than would otherwise be predicted.
 Meanwhile, countries like Kuwait and others in the Middle East enjoy high incomes but lower levels of development when measured by the index.

 HDI also has its limitations since it uses only 4 indicators.
 Can you think of some other measure that might be meaningful?
 Some examples might be gender empowerment, levels of inequality, or simply quality of life.
-Other indexes measure such things as access to the Internet or to modern sanitation systems.
+Other indexes measure such things as access to the Internet or modern sanitation systems.
 Among those living in rural areas of India, for example, only one-quarter of the population has access to a working toilet.
-The Population Reference Bureau (http://www.prb.org/DataFinder) collects data on these and other indicators by country that are readily accessible.
+The Population Reference Bureau (https://www.prb.org/) collects data on these and other indicators by country that are readily accessible.
 You are encouraged to check out the website to find out more of these!

 It is also important to keep in mind that differences within countries can be very stark.
 People living in Shanghai, China, for example, enjoy a standard of living very similar to the average Italian.
 Meanwhile, rural dwellers in that country are not much better off than an average person from Sub-Saharan Africa.
 Just as many rural residents in Tennessee, Mississippi, and West Virginia struggle with access to basic health care and have unemployment rates much higher than in other parts of the U.S. The small country of Bhutan has taken a novel approach to measuring its development by considering one factor above all others—happiness.
 Rather than measuring GDP, it closely monitors gross national happiness as a barometer of the spiritual, physical, social, and environmental health of its citizens and natural environment.
 As stated by the Minister of Education, “It’s easy to mine the land and fish the seas and get rich.
 Yet we believe you cannot have a prosperous nation in the long run that does not conserve its natural environment or take care of the wellbeing of its people.”